Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### Open Beta 0.6.7 (July 1, 2021)
+* New Movement Tuning tool to calibrate step motor movements
+* Visualizer improvements - Rapid movements are now less prominent in visualization so the final cut shape is clearer to see
+* Program Start/Stop code - run G-code blocks when starting a file and stopping a file
+* Ability to keybind specific macros
+* Added coolant buttons
+* New keybinding options and categories
+* Better M0/M1 command support - notification in the UI when command encountered and easier to resume the program
+* Improvements to the surfacing tool limits and steps
+* Ability to reset program settings to default
+* Fixed an issue where the "Home machine" button wouldn't dissapear on homing cycle
+* Fixed an issue where macro exports were unable to be re-imported
+* Added reconnect logic to client to reduce instances of UI no longer updating on long jobs
+* Fixed issue with jogging while $15 was enabled
+* Other minor bug fixes

 ### Open Beta 0.6.6 (June 11, 2021)
 * Sticky folders!
 Load files from the last place you navigated to